 Category: ISO-25010/Functional Suitability/Functional Correctness

-Statement: The solution’s system(s) MUST permit Users being disabled by an authorised role.
+Statement: The solution’s system(s) must permit users being disabled by an authorised role.

-Rationale: While the solution’s system(s) must be able to integrate with an external Identity Provider (IdP) for the authentication of Users, and -- IF under the control of the sponsor – this can be used to disable the user’s IdP account, there remain conditions where this is insufficient.
-There may users who must use the system’s internal authentication service for one reason or another.
-Or they may be using a 3rd party IdP which the Sponsor Organisation has no control over.
+Rationale: While the solution’s system(s) must be able to integrate with an external Identity Provider (IdP) for the authentication of users, and, if under the control of the sponsor, this can be used to disable the user’s IdP account, there remain conditions where this is insufficient.
+There may be users who must use the system’s internal authentication service or they may be using a 3rd party IdP which the Sponsor Organisation has no control over.

-Details: Authorised Operations Specialist Roles must be provided Functionality to search for a system wide User, and disable their account.
-Note that this system wide disabling is above and beyond any other controls (e.g.: Accounts subscriptions that are used in commercial systems).
+Details: Authorised Operations Specialist Roles must be provided with functionality to search for a system wide user, and disable their account.
+Note: This system wide disabling is above and beyond any other controls (e.g., Accounts subscriptions that are used in commercial systems).
 Mature accounts also permit suspending accounts for set durations, which implies the ability to set a series of suspension start and end dates without change to the baseline start/end dates of the Role association.

-Prompts: Does the solution’s system(s) provide functionality to authorised Roles to disable Users access to the system?
+Prompts: Does the solution’s system(s) provide functionality to authorised Roles to disable userusers access to the system?
 Is the functionality exposed by API so that it can be remotely set by automation, as opposed to only providing user interfaces for system administrators to operate manually?

 QR-DEF-SEC-INT-00: Session Duration